 Many of us take for granted the fact that we can read and write, but for those that can’t it is more than just being embarrassing; it is limiting.
 Imagine not knowing how to read a menu, type on the computer or your phone, be able to fill out a resume, or any other needed forms for work… try getting a job without being able to read and write.
 Good luck.

-To help this situation that is still a problem in the twenty-first century we will be donating a % of all Book Wizard’s profits, divided between two or more of these ‘Charitable Organizations That Promote Literacy,’ each year:
+To help this situation that is still a problem in the twenty-first century, each year we will donate a % of all Book Wizard’s profits, divided between two or more of these ‘Charitable Organizations That Promote Literacy.’

 Originally established to provide tutoring support for adults who could not read and write, Project Literacy Central Okanagan Society has evolved to provide literacy support for immigrant families, children, and seniors.

 ABC Life Literacy Canada is a non-profit organization that aims to strengthen organizations that promote adult learning.
 We develop and support the use of high-quality introductory learning materials and resources written in clear language.

 Decoda Literacy Solutions is the only province-wide literacy organization in British Columbia.
 Providing resources, training, and funds, Decoda supports community-based literacy programs and initiatives in over 400 communities across BC.
 Decoda supports children and families, youth, adults, seniors, Indigenous and immigrant communities in an effort to build strong individuals, strong families, and strong communities.

 Room to Read is a global organization devoted to promoting literacy and girls’ education.
 Each year, the outstanding organization gets a little bit closer by providing nearly one million kids with outstanding educational programs and essential learning materials they need to succeed.